 Accounting entry – DEBIT depreciation expense account and CREDIT accumulated depreciation account.

 If we do not use depreciation in accounting, then we have to charge all assets to expense once they are bought.
 This will result in huge losses in the following transaction period and in high profitability in periods when the corresponding revenue is considered without an offset expense.
-Hence, companies which do not use the depreciation expense in their accounts will incur front-loaded expenses and highly variable financial results.
+Hence, companies that do not use the depreciation expense in their accounts will incur front-loaded expenses and highly variable financial results.

 Depreciation is an important part of accounting records which helps companies maintain their income statement and balance sheet properly with the right profits recorded.
-Using a good business accounting software can help you record the depreciation correctly without making manual mistakes.
+Using good business accounting software can help you record the depreciation correctly without making manual mistakes.

 You can try ProfitBooks.
 It is a simple accounting software that lets you create professional invoices, track expenses and calculate taxes without any accounting knowledge.